 The researchers also found that the more time the children spent in the nursery, the more benefit they got.

 “We’re not saying that they should be spending 24 hours a day there, but it does seem spending more time there had significant benefits,” added Dr Roope.

 The study looked at data that surveyed over 800 mothers, who were asked about their financial status, education, and the progress of their 2- and 3-year-old children.

 Active parenting is key

-Parents who choose to stay at home with their kids have something to learn from this study, which ultimately shows that the way children spend their time significantly impacts their development.
-Parents have to be more intentional with how they spend their time with their kids—in other words, active parenting is key.
-Roope explained, “It seems that what is important is engaging in interactive activities with the child”
+Parents who choose to stay at home with their kids have something to learn from this study.
+Ultimately, it shows that the way children spend their time significantly impacts their development.
+Parents have to be more intentional with how they spend their time with their kids — in other words, active parenting is key.
+Roope explained, “It seems that what is important is engaging in interactive activities with the child.”